hiroki-chen/picachv/README.md

 ## The Proofs

-The Coq formalization is hosted in another repo: https://github.com/hiroki-chen/pcd-proof
+The Coq formalization is hosted in another repo: https://github.com/hiroki-chen/pcd-proof Due to the upstream library restrctions, we can only use Coq 8.17.